stvadrian/CRUD-NodeJS/README.md

 1. Clone this repository.
 2. Install dependencies using `npm install`.
-3. Set up your MySQL database and configure the database connection in `database.js`.
+3. Set up your MySQL database and configure the database connection in `database.js` using the database.sql.
 4. Run the application using `node index.js`.

 ### Usage